21 Questions about FFL Makerspaces

 The equipment available at the library to support makerspace activities can be found on our Fab Lab, Creation Lab and Little Makers inventory web pages.
 Many of these items were received through grants, donations, and partnerships, including Little Bits Kits and digital cameras, Makerbot Thing-O-Matic, our Solidworks lab license, several of our sewing machines, fabric, our Cricut paper cutter, craft items, and more.

 We have many requests for access to a CNC router.
-We plan to purchase one in the near future.
+We have purchased one and will make it available in the near future.

 6. What policies do you have associated with your makerspaces?

-Patrons must be "Certified" before they are allowed to use the 3D printers, vinyl cutter or laser cutter independently.
+Patrons must be "Certified" before they are allowed to use the 3D printers, sewing machines, vinyl cutter, laser cutter, or CNC machine (coming soon) independently.
 They must attend a one-on-one training session with a librarian in order to become "Certified."
 Patrons must also sign a Maker Agreement before using the Fab Lab space.
 View our Maker Agreement.

 7. What costs are associated with your maker technologies?